 - Write an objective statement, specific to the position.

-- List your employment history, beginning with your present position, going chronologically backwards.
+- List your employment history, beginning with your present position, going backward chronologically.
 Include your job title, start and finish dates, the name of the company and a brief description of what they do.
 Mention your responsibilities and highlight specific achievements.
 For example, if you worked in maintenance at a warehouse and you saved your employer from a financial loss because of your quick response and ingenuity during a power loss, include that information.
-If certain positions especially relate to the job you are applying for, give extra attention to details on those positions.
+If certain positions primarily relate to the job you are applying for, give extra attention to details on those positions.

 - List any specific qualifications that especially equip you for the position.